alienix2/AppuntiMagistrale/spm/Lesson6.md

 ## Return on investment ROI

 ROI measures how much we get back for every dollar invested.
-It calculates the average annual profit and then transform it to a percentage of the total investment.
+It calculates the average annual profit and then transform it to a percentage of the total investment. (*Note:* profit = returns - investments, annual profit = profit/project duration, ROI = annual profit/investment)

 ### Discounted cash flow/inflation